Gene-Weaver/FieldPrism/README.md

 6. Mac OS does not support the use of a GPU, so image processing will run more slowly.
 7. You can view the test output in `FieldPrism/demo/demo_output/`

+### Installation - Windows 10+

+#### Virtual Environment

+1. Still inside the FieldPrism directory, show that a venv is currently not active:
+    - `python --version`
+2. Then create the virtual environment (venv_fp is the name of our new virtual environment):
+    - `python3 -m venv venv_fp`
+    - If you have more than one version of python, locate the python 3.8.10 installation and add that to the above command
+    - `python3 -m / venv_fp`
+3. Activate the virtual environment:
+    - `source ./venv_fp/bin/activate`
+4. Confirm that the venv is active (should be different from step 1):
+    - `which python`
+5. If you want to exit the venv, deactivate the venv using:
+    - `deactivate`